-Scientific applications are leveraging the potential of ML to accelerate scientific discovery.
+Scientific applications are leveraging the potential of AI to accelerate scientific discovery.
 This trend is prevalent in multiple domains, such as cosmology, particle physics, biology and clean energy.
 These applications are innately distinct from traditional industrial use cases regarding complexity of the models, volume, and type of data.
-There have been significant success stories where ML-driven applications led major insights on the scientific discoveries that would have taken many more years, otherwise.
-A recent breakthrough in addressing one such grand challenge in biology for 50 years was the development of an ML model that solved the protein folding problem with the AlphaFold tool by Alphabet's Deepmind [45].
+There have been significant success stories where AI-driven applications led major insights on the scientific discoveries that would have taken many more years, otherwise.
+A recent breakthrough in addressing one such grand challenge in biology for 50 years was the development of an AI model that solved the protein folding problem with the AlphaFold tool by Google's Deepmind [47].
 Scientific experiments will see a growth of data at an unprecedented scale with the advancement of large-scale experiments.
-The authors of [33] highlight the challenges faced with understanding the exponential experimental data and present opportunities of using machine learning techniques to advance science.
-The AI for Science report [48] put forth by stakeholders from leadership computing facilities, DOE labs, and academia details a vision for leveraging AI in science applications critical to US DOE missions.
+The authors of [34] highlight the challenges faced with understanding the exponential experimental data and present opportunities of using machine learning techniques to advance science.
+The AI for Science report [50] put forth by stakeholders from leadership computing facilities, DOE labs, and academia details a vision for leveraging AI in science applications critical to US DoE missions.
 The vision outlined in this report emphasizes the need for a systematic understanding of how these applications perform on diverse supercomputers.

 An ideal benchmark suite will help assess HPC system performance while driving innovation in systems and methods.
-Developing one is difficult because of the inherent trade-off between building generalizable and representative proxies of real ML workloads and building high-fidelity proxies that probe specific features of an HPC system.
+Developing one is difficult because of the inherent trade-off between building generalizable and representative proxies of real AI workloads and building high-fidelity proxies that probe specific features of an HPC system.
 Benchmarks of the former type are general enough to capture what the average user on a large multi-user system is doing with AI while benchmarks of the latter type focus on how a specific kernel performs on the system.
-Implementation of ML models on supercomputers at full scale poses challenges that are not typically exposed at small-scale, i.e. a few number of nodes.
-The massive datasets used by these applications stress the I/O subsystem.
+Scientific machine learning applications implement models such as 3D image segmentation with sparse datasets, UNet, and custom-designed models that are generally distinct from widely used traditional ones.
+Implementation of the complex models on supercomputers at full scale poses challenges that are not typically exposed on small-scale, say a few number of nodes.
+The massive datasets used by these applications exhibit stress the I/O subsystem.
 Hence, adopting existing benchmarking approaches for scientific machine learning problems would not be able to capture realistic behaviour of the scientific applications.
+59 60